What cultural faux pas should I try to avoid making in Florence?

 - Are healthcare and health insurance expensive in Florence?

-- What are the visa & residency requirements in Florence?
+- What are emergency services like in Florence?

 What cultural faux pas should I try to avoid making in Florence?